kgjersda/MT10Mods/README.md

 The R1/R1M is delivered with titanium headers as standard while the MT-10 has stainless steel.
 Buying a brand new pair of headers from Akrapovic or other manufactureres can cost upwards of and over $1000.
 Second hand headers can be found for as low as $200.
 Author of this repo bought a full exhaust from an R1 for $300 including shipping.
 (This included the cat and muffler).

-**Note** Some eBay lists headers as 2015-2018 R1/R1S/R1M without specifying which model they actually came from.
+**Note:** Some eBay lists headers as 2015-2018 R1/R1S/R1M without specifying which model they actually came from.
 Before buying make sure that you are getting headers from either an R1 or R1M. **The R1S has stainless steel headers!**

 Steve L. from the MT-10 SP Facebook group has this to say about mounting new headers: